-- Supporting documents, including a personal statement, CV etc., can be uploaded to your online PAC Application.
+- Supporting documents, including a Personal Statement (personal statements must be original or your application may be deemed unsuccessful) , transcripts, CV etc., can be uploaded to your online PAC Application.
 Certain programmes may require additional documents.
-Research applications also have additional requirements, including a research proposal.
+Research applications also have additional requirements, including a research proposal

 Please ensure you include you PAC application number on all submitted documents.

 - Postgraduate applications are reviewed on a rolling basis up until the course is filled.
 Please refer tohttp://www.nuigalway.ie/postgrad/assessmentdates/ for information on the offer round dates.